 *Please note in application if you have a specific interest in one of the following three areas: communications and fundraising, advocacy/organizing, or program and research.*

-Strong written and oral skills, both in English and Spanish (ability to do English/Spanish translation is particularly useful)
+Strong written and oral skills in English are essential.
+Spanish skills are a plus but not required.
+(The ability to do English/Spanish translation is particularly useful.)

 Though not a prerequisite, the following background is strongly preferred: